CodeWithNaVen/CodeWithNaVen/README.md

 - 👋 Hi, I’m @CodeWithNaVen
 - 👀 I’m interested in development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
 N/A
 - 😄 Pronouns: ...
 N/A